AllenLeiZhao/Sports_Betting_Strategy_Analysis/README.md

 ## 📁 Project Structure

-Sports_Betting_Strategy_Analysis/
-├── assets/ # Visualization figures
+- `/assets/` – Visualization figures
-├── code/ # R source code and simulation functions
+- `/code/` – R source code and simulation functions
-├── report/ # Final project PDF report
+- `/report/` – Final PDF report with findings and recommendations
-└── README.md # You are here
+- `README.md` – You are here

 ---